RetepV/Guide/starting/index.md

   pip install apio
   ```

-Then to download all the apio packages:
+Then to download all the apio packages

  ```sh
  apio install -a